 - How will it improve my life?

-- Express empathy to others’ point of view
+- Express understanding of others’ points of view.

-- Teach so that the audience “gets it”
+- Use plain language so the audience “gets it.”

 Cautions for the Interpreter

 Because the Interpreter’s focus is on influencing the audience to act, to avoid missteps . . .

 Do your homework.
 Rather than assuming you already know everything about your audience and the topic, invest the time to research your listeners and their point of view.